jneidel/git-intro/slideshow.md

 # Commit message

+- Commits should be sound like this: If applied this commit will <commit-message>.
+    For example: If applied this commit will "Change [the] background color".

-- Commits should be atomic, only include a distinct change:
+- Commits should be atomic, only include one distinct change:

     Good:
     - "Change background color"